ndrean/phoenix_solid/README.md

 });
 ```

-The code of the hook will run the main function of the SPA.
+The code of the hook:

 ```js
 //SolidAppHook.js